NYC to require COVID vaccine proof for indoor dining, gyms, performances

 Mr. de Blasio appeared unmoved by the possibility the mandate will make it difficult for restaurants to retain workers.
 He said the industry believes its employees need “one more push” to get vaccinated.

 Andy Slavitt, a former adviser to President Biden, said he is hopeful the policy will spur younger people to get vaccinated.
 He said many of them don’t oppose the vaccines, yet haven’t gotten around to getting their shots.

 In Florida, meanwhile, Gov. Ron DeSantis said Tuesday he has no plans to impose new coronavirus restrictions or mandates.

-“They have not stopped the spread,” said Mr. DeSantis, a Republican.
+“They have not stopped the spread,” Mr. DeSantis, a Republican, said.
 “If it didn’t stop it before it definitely ain’t gonna stop it [with delta].”

-Florida has the highest number of patients hospitalized for COVID-19, averaging over 9,700 over the past seven days.
+Florida has the highest number of patients hospitalized for COVID-19, averaging over 9,700 over the past seven days, according to a New York Times tracker.

 Forty-five out of every 100,000 residents are hospitalized for COVID-19, also the highest in the nation.